davca3/svatbogram/README.md

 # Svatbogram

 This is a simple photo/video sharing app for my wedding.
-It's built with Next.js and Supabase.
+It's built with Next.js and ~Supabase~ UploadThing.
 Can be used for any event, not just weddings.

 ## .env requirements